 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 7.2 Accountability and transparency are integral to a positive complaint handling culture.
 Landlords must report back on wider learning and improvements from complaints in their annual Yes We report learning from complaints in the Annual report, Raven Times and on our website.
-We intend to use the Customer
+We intend to use Insight to Action panel to encourage learnings report and more frequently to their residents, staff and scrutiny panels.

 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 7.3 A member of the governing body should be appointed to have lead responsibility for complaints to support a positive complaint handling culture.
 This role will be responsible for ensuring the governing body receives regular information on complaints that provides insight to the governing body on the landlord's complaint handling performance.
-Yes Amy Cheswick - Director of Customer and Partners 7.4 As a minimum, governing bodies should receive: Regular updates on the volume, categories and outcome of complaints, alongside complaint handling performance including compliance with the Ombudsman's orders Regular reviews of issues and trends arising from complaint handling, The annual performance report produced by the Ombudsman, where applicable Individual complaint outcomes where necessary, including where the Ombudsman made findings of severe maladministration or referrals to regulatory bodies.
+Yes Natalie Flageul - Director of Customer Experience 7.4 As a minimum, governing bodies should receive: Regular updates on the volume, categories and outcome of complaints, alongside complaint handling performance including compliance with the Ombudsman's orders Regular reviews of issues and trends arising from complaint handling, The annual performance report produced by the Ombudsman, where applicable Individual complaint outcomes where necessary, including where the Ombudsman made findings of severe maladministration or referrals to regulatory bodies.
 The implementation of management responses should be tracked to ensure they are delivered to agreed timescales.
 The annual self-assessment against the Complaint Handling Code for scrutiny and challenge.
 Yes The Board and Leadership Team receive quarterly operations reports including a section on complaint performance.
 They also receive information on HOS findings and where applicate individual cases.
 They also receive a regular report on performance against the action plan following the launch of the Complaint Code.
 7.5 Any themes or trends should be assessed by senior management to identify potential systemic issues, serious risks or policies and procedures that require revision.
 They should also be used to inform staff and contractor training.
 Yes The Business Management team receive monthly complaint reports and any trends requiring process or culture change are addressed by this group